run-llama/LlamaIndexTS/.changeset/silly-bugs-fold.md

 "create-llama": patch
 ---

-Added option to automatically install dependencies (for Python and TS)
+Feat: Added option to automatically install dependencies (for Python and TS)